pingcap/docs/br/backup-storage-azblob.md

 #### Back up

 This section shows backing up data to `cool tier`, that is, the access tier of the uploaded object is `Cool`.
-You can specify `account-name` and `access-tier` in two ways:
+You can specify `account-name` and `access-tier` in two ways.
+The backup operations differ depending on the way you choose:

-- Write the parameters information in URL parameters:
+- Specify `account-name` and `access-tier` as parameters in URL:

     ```
     tiup br backup db --db test -u 127.0.0.1:2379 -s 'azure://test/t1?account-name=devstoreaccount1&access-tier=Cool'